akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 Java
 :  @@snip [BlogPostEntityDurableState.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/BlogPostEntityDurableState.java) { #behavior }

-This can be taken one or two steps further by defining the command handlers in the state class as illustrated in @ref:[command handlers in the state](persistence-style-durable-state.md#command-handlers-in-the-state).
+This can be refactored one or two steps further by defining the command handlers in the state class as illustrated in @ref:[command handlers in the state](persistence-style-durable-state.md#command-handlers-in-the-state).

 There is also an example illustrating an @ref:[optional initial state](persistence-style-durable-state.md#optional-initial-state).